 3. Be Thorough In Your Cleaning

 Mice can be curious which makes them food foragers.
 They may have been in your cabinets as well as the top of your counters.
 This emphasizes the need to clean everywhere thoroughly if you discover mice droppings in your kitchen or any other area.
 Since they are very active creatures, you would need to look at furnishings and appliances.
+Remember that they can transmit many deadly pathogens including Hantavirus and you need to be very careful when handling their feces.
+But do mice carry rabies?
+According to the CDC, no, mice are almost never found to be infected with rabies.
 Scoop up the debris and tie them in a bag before double-bagging it.
-Dispose such bags outside for pickups after cleaning up.
+Dispose of such bags outside for pickups after cleaning up.

 4. Wipe Down